ubiquitypress/operas-metrics-widget/README.md

 | name    | code | version |
 | ------- | ---- | ------- |
 | English | `en` | 0.0.1+  |

+For more information on how to override supported languages, or on how to add localisations for other languages, see [Locales](#locales).

 ## Supported Events